Professor Yoshitsugu Hayashi Dr. Eng.

 Yoshitsugu Hayashi graduated from the Department of Civil Engineering, Graduate School of Engineering, University of Tokyo and was awarded a Dr.-Eng in 1979.
 He taught there as Lecturer and moved to Nagoya University to teach as Associate Professor and became Professor in the Engineering School.
 In Nagoya University, having served as Advisor to president, Dean of Graduate School of Environmental Studies (130 faculty members), he is now Director of Education and Research Center for Sustainable Co-Development.

 His research career started in 1979 at the University of Tokyo to develop CALUTAS, which was well known as an urban land use - transport model applied to assess the impacts of the Tokyo Bay Bridge on land use and transport as well as land value in the Tokyo Metropolitan Area and also as one of the International Study Group on Land Use and Transport Interaction (ISGLUTI) models.
 After moving to Nagoya University, he spent a sabbatical year (1984/85) at the University of Leeds as Visiting Fellow to cooperate with Dr. Roger Mackett as a part of the activities of ISGLUTI organized by the Transport and Road Research Laboratory (TRRL), UK.
-He took over the Chair of the group from Dr. Vernon Webster, former Deputy Director of the laboratory, in 1989 to reestablish it as the Special Interest Group (SIG) on Transport and Spatial Development under the World Conference on Transport Research Society (WCTRS).
+He took over the Chair of the group from Dr. Vernon Webster, former Deputy Director of TRRL, in 1989 to re-establish it as the Special Interest Group (SIG) on Transport and Spatial Development under the World Conference on Transport Research Society (WCTRS).
 In 1997 he stayed also at the University of Dortmund as Guest Professor for research cooperation with Professor Michael Wegener on transport and spatial development.
 He also has established four other SIGs on a) Transport and Environment, b) Transport and Disaster Resilience, c) Smart Transport, Smart City and Quality of Life and d) High-Speed Rail: policy, Investment and Impact, and became their Co-Chairs.
 Later he was appointed as Chair of WCTRS Scientific Committee, and then WCTRS President (2013-2019).

 Professor Hayashi has written and co-authored more than 150 peer reviewed papers and more than 20 books.

-His research has been extended to (a) transport financing (particulary of rail transit) and methods of value capture (see Transportation Research 23A, 1988) . (b) diagnozing urbanization and environmental impacts of sprawling land-use and motorization and (c) compact city and smart-shrink based on QoL analysis. (see collection of books)
+His research has been extended to (a) transport financing (particularly of rail transit) and methods of value capture (see Transportation Research 23A, 1988) , (b) diagnosing urbanization and environmental impacts of sprawling land-use and motorization and (c) compact city and smart-shrink based on QOL analysis. (see collection of books)